 Do the Digit Insurance

-Section 194O of Income Tax Act about TDS on E-Commerce Sales
+Section 194O of Income Tax Act - TDS on Payments Made to E-commerce

 The e-commerce businesses were free of tax liability until 2020.
 As online shops grow in number, keeping a check on their taxes is the need of the hour.
 Section 194O of the Income Tax Act brings these digital facilities within the tax ambit.